 Read the descriptions below to help you decide which type of student you are for admission purposes.
 Different student types have different admission requirements.

 You will qualify for admission to OTC as a First-Time student if you are (or will be) a graduate of an accredited high school.
 You will also qualify if you have obtained your General Educational Development (GED) or have completed the High School Equivalency Test (HiSET) examination satisfactory.
+Students who do not earn a High School diploma or equivalent can be admitted to OTC as a First-Time student but would not qualify for Financial Aid.

 The Office of International Programs welcomes students from all parts of the world.
 OTC appreciates your interest in attending classes with us.
 If you are not a citizen or permanent resident of the United States and are considering pursuing a full course of study, we can admit you as an International student.